-Today, over 40 churches, organizations and businesses form a partnership to support IPM Food Pantry as it provides food, clothing, emergency assistance and other support programs to clients.
+Today, over 50 churches, organizations and businesses form a partnership to support IPM Food Pantry as we pursue our mission of feeding families in need and connecting neighbors to life-enhancing resources.
 The agency employs specialized staff and works with a vast array of volunteers to provide a variety of services, all overseen by a Board of Trustees.

 In its early years IPM hosted a variety of programs including senior programs, children’s summer programs, a thrift and furniture store, holiday programs, and a food and clothing pantry.
 However, as time went on, the targeted focus of IPM became building food security for families in need.
 IPM adopted a choice food pantry model, providing a sense of dignity and respect to pantry guests as they could select foods their families needed and enjoyed.